verdanatech/glpi_esp8266/README.md

 # License

     This file is part of glpi_esp8266.

-glpi_esp8266 is free software developed and supported by Verdanatech Soluções em TI and contributors
+      glpi_esp8266 is free software developed and supported by Verdanatech Soluções em TI and contributors.
-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+      You can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or
+    (at your option) any later version.
       glpi_esp8266 is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantantability or fitness for a particular purpose.
       See the GNU General Public License for more details.
       You should have received a copy of the GNU General Public License along with glpi_esp8266.
 If not, see <http://www.gnu.org/licenses/>.

 ---